 Provide a succinct and accurate description of the research project in non-scientific terms that could be clearly understood by a general audience.
-Do not include any proprietary or confidential information.
+Do not include any proprietary or use confidential information, as it may be used for promotional purposes.